-Delta Air Lines, Inc. (or just Delta) is one of the oldest airlines in the U.S. Experts tie the airline’s success to several factors, including its phenomenal aircraft fleet and the employee benefits program (Delta employee benefits are quite the industry benchmark, today).
+Delta Air Lines, Inc. (aka Delta) is one of the oldest airlines in the U.S. Experts tie the airline’s success to several factors, including its phenomenal aircraft fleet and the employee benefits program (Delta employee benefits are quite the industry benchmark today).

 Delta started out as a crop dusting service in 1924.
 In 1928, Collett E. Woolman – one of the founders – bought Huff Daland Dusters (as it was then known) and renamed it Delta Air Lines.
 The inaugural flight took place in 1929, between Dallas, TX and Jackson, MS.